-The escalating resistance antimicrobial Acinetobacter baumannii has garnered significant scientific concern.
+antimicrobial The escalating resistance in Acinetobacter baumannii has garnered significant scientific concern.
 This resistance contributes to heightened mortality rates, presenting a substantial challenge for physicians and healthcare professionals in combating both hospital and community-based infections.
 The emergence of strains resistant to antimicrobial agents poses a particularly severe threat in the intensive care unit (ICU) setting.
 Additionally, the increasing resistance to carbapenems, which serve as crucial antibiotics in treating infections caused by multidrug-resistant Gram-negative bacteria, is a major worry.
 Carbapenem-resistant A. baumannii (CR-Ab) has become a global issue, as these strains often exhibit resistance to all other commonly used antibiotics.
-Consequently, infections associated with pathogenic (MDR-Ab) multidrug-resistant A. baumannii become increasingly challenging to eliminate.
+Consequently, infections associated with pathogenic multidrug-resistant A. baumannii (MDR-Ab) become increasingly challenging to eliminate.

-The current investigation was conducted jointly at ESI PGIMSR & ESIC Medical College, Joka, Kolkata, and Jagannath Gupta Institute of Medical Sciences & Hospital (JIMSH), Budge Budge, Kolkata, in their Departments of Microbiology.
 The primary objectives were to assess the prevalence of Acinetobacter baumannii across diverse clinical specimens and to analyze the antibiotic susceptibility pattern of the isolated Acinetobacter baumannii strains.
-The age range of the patients included in the study spanned from one day to 72 years, with a notable concentration observed in the

-40 to 60 years age group, followed by other age categories.

-In the current study, 58.6% of the patients were males, while 41.4% were females.
+The age range of the patients included in the study spanned from one day to 72 years, with a notable concentration observed in the 40 to 60 years age group, followed by other age categories.
+In the current study, 59.6% of the patients were males, while 40.4% were females.
 The majority of isolated Acinetobacter baumannii strains were found in pulmonary samples, with endotracheal aspirates accounting for 48.2% and sputum for 23.2%.
 This finding aligns with the results reported by Ben Haj Khalifa and Khedher, who identified the airway as the primary isolation site for this species.
 Additionally, Delbos noted that hospital-acquired pneumonia remains the most common infection caused by A. baumannii.
-The study also revealed the presence of A. baumannii in 5.1% of pus samples, a slightly higher percentage compared to 3.8% reported by Sileem et al. and 32.5% found in the study conducted by Falagas et al. [14-17]

-Multidrug-resistant Acinetobacter baumannii (MDRAB) is characterized by its resistance to more than three classes of antibiotics.
-This study observed the presence of MDRAB in various clinical samples, a finding consistent with the research conducted by Dent et al. [18]

-The antibiotic susceptibility pattern revealed a notably high resistance rate for cephalosporins, aligning with findings from studies conducted by Omer MI et al and Chakraverti et al, where similarly elevated resistance to cephalosporins was observed.
-In our study, a significantly high resistance rate to piperacillin was noted at 82.7%, surpassing the rates reported by Tewari et al (68.9%) and Nazmul et al. (77.5%) but falling below the 100% resistance documented by Shakibaie et al. in their study on piperacillin.
-[19-23]
+The study also revealed the presence of A. baumannii in 5.1% of pus samples, a slightly higher percentage compared to 3.8% reported by Sileem et al. and 32.5% found in the study conducted by Falagas et al.[14-17] Multidrug-resistant Acinetobacter baumannii (MDRAB) is characterized by its resistance to more than three classes of antibiotics.
+This study observed the presence of MDRAB in various clinical samples, a finding consistent with the research conducted by Dent et al.[18] The antibiotic susceptibility pattern revealed a notably high resistance rate for cephalosporins. aligning with findings from studies conducted by Omer MI et al and Chakraverti et al, where similarly elevated resistance to cephalosporins was observed.
+In our study, a significantly high resistance rate to piperacillin was noted at 82.7%, surpassing the rates reported by Tewari et al (68.9%) and Nazmul et al. (77.5%) but falling below the 100% resistance documented by Shakibaie et al. in their study on piperacillin.[19-23]